olesar/AssignmentCheck/README.md

 version](http://www.r-pkg.org/badges/version/AssignmentCheck)](https://cran.r-project.org/package=AssignmentCheck)

-This package is designed for student's assignments automatic test.
-I expect students to send me an rmarkdown with work and package automatically cheks all works.
+This package is designed for the automatic evaluation of students' assignments.
+I expect students to send me an Rmarkdown with their work, and the package will automatically check all their works.

 ## Installation